rsarai/lsm_tree/README.md

 # LSM-Trees

+## TODO
+#### SSTable
+- [x] Don't merge files into single file.
+Do merge sort to merge its content and leave the files ordered.
+- [x] Test merging files with updates on key, check if the most recent is kept.
+#### LSM Tree
+- [ ] Finish reading the [The Log-Structured Merge-Tree (LSM-Tree)](https://www.cs.umb.edu/~poneil/lsmtree.pdf) paper.
+- [ ] Build memory component
+- [ ] Build disk component
+- [ ] Build search
+- Ideas for recursive merge.
+All inputs are always saved on the level 1 not matter what, if the level 1 is over capacity trigger the recursive merge

 - Stands for Log-Structured Merge-Tree
 - It's a data structure suited for storages engines with the main focus on inserting and updating records.
 It's based on the principle of merging and compacting files
 - The basic idea of LSM-tree is to keep a cascade of SSTables that are merged in the background.